labsyspharm/vae-paper/README.md

 ## Abstract

-A detailed characterization of human tissue organization and understanding of how multiscale histological structures differ in response to disease and therapy can serve as important biomarkers of disease progression and therapeutic response.
-Although highly multiplex images of tissue contain detailed information on the abundance and distribution of proteins within and across cells, their analysis via segmentation-based methods captures little morphological information, is influenced by signal contamination across segmentation boundaries, and requires custom algorithms to study multi-cellular tissue architectures.
-Here we classify individual cell states and recurrent microscale tissue motifs in human colorectal adenocarcinoma by training a class of generative neural networks (variational autoencoders, VAEs) on multi-scale image patches derived from whole-slide imaging data.
-Our work demonstrates how unsupervised computer vision can be used to characterize cells and their higher-order structural assemblies in a manner that simultaneously accounts for protein abundance and spatial distribution while overcoming limitations of segmentation-based analysis.

-The Python code (i.e., Jupyter Notebooks) in this GitHub repository was used to generate the figures in the aforementioned study.
+Alterations in tissue organization and morphology are critical biomarkers of disease progression and therapeutic response.
+While immunofluorescence images provide information on protein abundance and spatial distribution within tissues, segmentation-based analysis methods fail to extract morphological detail, suffer from signal spillover across cell boundaries, and rely on custom algorithms to infer spatial relationships among segmented cells.
+Here we introduce MORPHӔUS, a spatial biology framework that classifies multiplex histology images at the pixel-level across arbitrary length scales using generative modeling with variational autoencoders (VAEs).
+When applied to human colorectal cancer, MORPHӔUS identifies biologically meaningful cell states, morphologies, cell-cell interactions, and composite tissue structures with greater accuracy than segmentation-based approaches while avoiding the problem of signal spillover.
+This fully unsupervised method requires no ground truth annotations and is agnostic to the number and nature of immunomarkers used, making it broadly applicable to a wide range of bioimaging applications.

 <!-- [Click to read preprint](https://doi.org/10.1101/2023.11.01.565120) [[1]](#1) -->

-## Running the computational notebook
+## Running the computational notebooks
-The Python code (i.e., Jupyter Notebooks) in this GitHub repository was used to generate figures in the paper.
+The Python code in this GitHub repository is organized in Jupyter Notebooks and used to generate figures shown in the paper.
 To run the code, first clone this repo onto your computer.
-Then download the required [input data files](https://www.synapse.org/#!Synapse:syn24193163/files/) from the Sage Bionetworks Synpase data repository into the top level of the cloned repo.
-Next, change directories into the top level of the cloned repo and create and activate a dedicated Conda environment with the necessary Python libraries by running the following commands:
+Then download the required [input data](https://www.synapse.org/#!Synapse:syn24193163/files/) from the Sage Bionetworks Synpase data repository dedicated to the MORPHӔUS project into the top level of the cloned repo.
+Change directories into the top level of the cloned repo and create and activate a dedicated Conda environment with the necessary Python libraries for running the code by entering the following commands:

 ```bash
 cd <path/to/this/repo>